Everything You Need to Know About Colorectal Cancer in Canada

 Your diet plays a role in the development of colorectal cancer

-Known risk factors can’t account for all cases of CRC, but there can be genetic factors, environmental factors or both working together.
+Known risk factors can’t account for all cases of colorectal cancer in Canada, but there can be genetic factors, environmental factors or both working together.
 Among those we can control are physical inactivity, smoking and eating habits.
 “There’s some debate about various types of diets, but those that are high in animal fat, red meat or processed meat seem to increase the risk,” says Bryant.
 People who are obese or who have type 2 diabetes have a heightened risk, as well.
-(Here are the silent signs of diabetes you might be ignoring.)

 A study published in JAMA Oncology in January 2017 offers one reason why diet might affect your CRC risk.
 When we eat, we are feeding the trillions of micro-organisms living in our intestines.
 According to the lead author, Dr. Shuji Ogino, professor of pathology at Harvard University, some of those well-fed micro-organisms might pay you back by making you sick.
 Specifically, CRC tumour tissue often hosts bacteria called fusobacterium nucleatum.
 These microbes may help cancerous cells grow by suppressing the immune system’s response to tumours.
 The study found that people who ate a fibre-rich, healthful diet tended to have lower levels of these bacteria, as well as a lower risk of CRC influenced by them.